ssantoshhhhh/cc-testing2/README.md

 ---

-**Campus Connect** - Making equipment rental simple and efficient for students and institutions.
+**Campus Connect** - Making campus buying and selling simple and efficient for students.